 Towards an evapotranspiration monitoring network & connections across water research areas

 Figuring out how to irrigate efficiently is a complex research question that involves understanding real-time interactions between plant needs, soil moisture, and climatic conditions.
-Join this discussion to connect with researchers at the forefront of investigating what’s happening at the plant level, and how evapotranspiration data could inform management.
-We’ll round out this session with small group discussions and opportunities to network with workshop participants.
+This discussion session helped connect the participants with researchers at the forefront of investigating what’s happening at the plant level, and how evapotranspiration data could inform management.
+We rounded out this session with small group discussions and opportunities to network with workshop participants.

 Presented by: Dr. Thorsten Knipfer